-4. Websites That Are Too Good to Be True
+4. Websites that Are Too Good to Be True

 Does the website, which you are about to click on, offer you authentic Gucci handbags for $5?
 Does it offer you free access to cable television?
-Will it give you the newest book in series for free in a PDF file?
+Will it give you the newest book in a series for free in a PDF file?

-Protecting Yourself From Dangerous Websites
+Protecting Yourself from Dangerous Websites